-The introduction of the Affordable Care Act brought about much-needed changes to the healthcare landscape, and the benefits of Obamacare are immeasurable for many – especially the chronically ill.
-Perhaps one of the most frustrating aspects of American healthcare coverage prior to the introduction of Obamacare was the notion that insurance providers could exclude certain types of patients (or offer only sky-high, unaffordable premiums).
+The introduction of the Patient Protection and Affordable Care Act – commonly referred to as the Affordable Care Act and the subsequent establishment of the health insurance marketplace brought about much-needed changes to the healthcare landscape, and the benefits of Obamacare are immeasurable for many – especially the chronically ill, young adults, those with pre existing conditions, those at or near the federal poverty level, the middle class and even senior citizens.
+Perhaps one of the most frustrating aspects of American healthcare coverage prior to the introduction of Obamacare was the notion that health insurance companies could exclude certain types of patients (or offer only sky-high, unaffordable premiums) pre-existing conditions.

-Further, carriers had virtually unlimited discretion in what their policies covered and didn’t cover – leaving many in a six-figure loophole following a catastrophic uncovered event.
+Further, health insurance carriers had virtually unlimited discretion in what their policies covered and didn’t cover – leaving many in a six-figure debt loophole following a catastrophic uncovered medical event.

 Under Obamacare, there are now ten essential areas of coverage, known as “essential health benefits,” that must be included in every plan without exception.
 Meaning that those seeking insurance coverage can rest easy knowing that the most common medical scenarios will be included – and even some of the less-common situations as well.

 ACA is Still the Law of the Land